kshedden/randomization/README.md

 | C         |  19   | 17     |  20  |

-The randomization tool will ensure that within each score band on the pre-test (e.g. low, medium high), the relative numbers of people in each treatment arm are similar.
+The randomization tool will ensure that within each score band on the pre-test, the relative numbers of people in each treatment arm are similar.

+### Features

 Some features of the randomization tool are: